Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Results and discussion

-We evaluate the efficacy of information transmission using the normalized mutual information $I(\bm{X};\bm{Y})/h(\bm{X})$.
-As a quick reminder, $I(\bm{X};\bm{Y})/h(\bm{X}) = 0$ denotes no information transmission, while $I(\bm{X};\bm{Y})/h(\bm{X}) = 1$ corresponds to the maximum theoretical normalized mutual information for our mechanical encoder.
+We evaluate the efficacy of information transmission using the normalized mutual information $I(\bm{X};\bm{Y})/h(\bm{X})$ as shown in Eqn. \ref{eqn:nmi}.
+As a quick reminder, $I(\bm{X};\bm{Y})/h(\bm{X}) = 0$ denotes no information transmission, while $I(\bm{X};\bm{Y})/h(\bm{X}) = 1$ corresponds to the maximum theoretical normalized mutual information for our mechanical encoder (see Appendix \ref{appendix:info_bounds} for details on the theoretical maximum mutual information).
 Note that, in this case, the theoretical maximum mutual information is achievable since the number of sensors is equal to the number of Legendre coefficients (i.e., $k = d_x$).
 Fig.\ref{fig:mi_geom} compares the normalized mutual information computed with $5000$ load realizations for both the pores class and the slits class of architected materials.
 Additionally, as a baseline comparison, we show the normalized mutual information of a solid domain size $L\times L$.
 For the slits class, increasing the number of units up to $5$ increases the normalized mutual information.
 In contrast, increasing the number of units for the pores class results in a decreasing trend in the normalized mutual information.
-Notably, even though the the pores class initially have higher normalized mutual information, after $2$ units, the pore class has a lower normalized mutual information that approaches the normalized mutual information of a solid block.
+Notably, even though the pores class initially has higher normalized mutual information, after $2$ units, the pore class has a lower normalized mutual information that approaches the normalized mutual information of a solid block.

 The results from Fig. \ref{fig:mi_geom} demonstrate that modifications to the domain geometry can significantly affect information transmission.
 However, specific physical mechanisms linking domain geometry to information transmission are not reflected in the normalized mutual information.
 To gain insight, we examine load paths as a means of visualizing mechanical information flow.
 Specifically, we utilize principal stress lines \citep{kwok2016structural,yan2025principal} to visualize load paths.
 Details on how we generated principal stress lines are found in Appendix \ref{appendix:psl}.
 By visualizing principal stress lines for different architected geometries, we observe that structures in which principal stress lines connect the loaded boundary to the sensor locations exhibit higher normalized mutual information.
 This qualitative correlation suggests a link between load-paths and information propagation.
 While the precise quantitative relationship remains unresolved, these observations motivate future work aimed at establishing a predictive connection between load paths and mechanical information encoding.